mjtat/Boston_311/README.md

 Usage
 --------

 Clone this directory.
 At the moment, place any analysis script in the `src` directory.
-Import the package using the following command: `from Boston_311.data_pull import Data_Pull`.
+Import the package using the following commands: `from Boston_311.data_pull import Data_Pull` and `from Boston_311.analysis import Analysis`.

 Methods in Boston_311
 -----------------------

-The class `Data_Pull` takes five arguments: url, num_records, case_status, neighborhood, and case_type.
+**The class `Data_Pull` takes five arguments: url, num_records, case_status, neighborhood, and case_type.**

 * `url`: The API url taken from the Boston 311 open dataset.
 An example of this is as follows:
 ```